FabianHertwig/FabianHertwig.github.io/docs/about.md

 I am a Data Scientist with about 7 years industry experience.
 I will use this blog to organize my thoughts about machine learning, data products, leadership and management.

+This blog is setup with jekyll and github pages.
+Checkout the repository: <https://github.com/FabianHertwig/FabianHertwig.github.io>